realPtolemy/KTH-IS1300-PRO1/README.md

-# TRAFFIC LIGHTS - EMBEDDED SYSTEMS
+# Traffic Lights - Embedded Systems
 This code is written for the main project of the course Embedded Systems [IS1300] at KTH, Royal Institute of Technology.